tf-encrypted/tf-encrypted/README.md

 # Contributions

-Although led by [Morten Dahl](https://github.com/mortendahl), several people have had an impact on the development of this library (in alphabetical order):
+Several people have had an impact on the development of this library (in alphabetical order):

 - [Andrew Trask](https://github.com/iamtrask)
 - [Koen van der Veen](https://github.com/koenvanderveen)